 Alcohol consumption causes a jerky eye movement called "nystagmus".
 The test involves having the suspect follow with the eyes a pen or finger moved in a horizontal direction while keeping the head steady.
 There is a checklist for the officer to follow when administering the test and while watching for any nystagmus.
 The test administrator notes whether the eyes are tracking equally and have smooth pursuit.
 This is the "horizontal gaze nystagmus" (HGN test).
 This may seem like a reliable test but it is flawed.
 The test is not completely accurate because even the smallest amount of alcohol can cause nystagmus.
 Roadside dust, allergies, or other elements can affect the condition of the eyes or eye movement as well.
 This is the test that has the highest degree of accuracy, and when measured in controlled testing, was found to be only 77% correct, when administered correctly.
 This is a large margin of error.

 Other factors can affect the validity of field sobriety testing.
 A driver with a bad back or one who is overweight may not be capable of performing a one leg stand or other required physical tasks.
 A driver may be too nervous to perform the tests satisfactorily.
-If your DUI/OVI arrest was partially based on field sobriety testing evidence, you can have an attorney from our firm evaluate your case.
+If your DUI/OVI arrest was partially based on field sobriety testing evidence, you can have our Columbus OVI attorney evaluate your case.
 There is doubt at many levels as to the actual reliability and accuracy of the tests.